You've reached the ultimate source for the latest on

 |JOHN HOSTETLER: LEAD VOCALS, GUITAR|

 John is the frontman and lead singer for The 80s Brigade.
 He began his musical journey in his teens as the lead guitarist with SoCal metal group Hideous Rexx.
-Opening for Lita Ford and other metal acts around LA, he earned his reputation as a strong stage presence.
-Several years later, he redefined himself as a bass player extraordinaire who sang lead vocals as well.
+Opening for Lita Ford and other metal acts around LA, he learned his way around a stage.
+Several years later, he re-emerged as a bass player singing lead vocals.
 He performed with bands such as STUFF and Jamfinger during this period.

-By 2001, his vocal skills became quite proficient and eventually became the focus of his future projects.
+By 2001, he had segued into a lead-singing frontman and this became the focus of future projects.
 By 2005, he had joined the cover band circuit and became a sought-after lead vocalist.
 His classic rock band BackTraXX performed from 2007 to 2013 at local summer concerts and developed a devoted fan base.
-He followed that up with a short stint in another local band where he met his future Brigade mates.
+He followed that up with a short stint in a local band where he met his future Brigade mates.

-Along his journey, John has become known as an incredible frontman.
-There is no better guarantee of a good time than to come see John perform his heart out for people.
-As the lead singer of the 80s Brigade, John is loving the opportunity to display his full range of singing skills.
+Along his journey, John has continued to develop his frontman skills and you are guaranteed a good time when you see him live.
+As the lead singer of the 80s Brigade, John enjoys the opportunity to display his full range of singing skills.
 John says "Being part of this band is probably the most fun I've ever had in music."

 |RAOUL RANOA: LEAD GUITAR, VOCALS|